 While it’s against the law, it’s reasonably easy to drink enough to go over .08 BAC and still feel sober enough to drive -especially if you’re still learning how alcohol affects your system.
 As you get more and more intoxicated though, it becomes more obvious -both to yourself and those around you- that you shouldn’t be driving.
-That’s why California enforces stricter penalties for those arrested with particularly high BACs.
-If you have been arrested for drunk driving, your Del Mar DUI lawyer can tell you how your BAC can affect your court case.
+That’s why California enforces stricter penalties for DUIs with high BAC levels.
+If you have been arrested for drunk driving, your Solana Beach drunk driving attorney can tell you how your BAC can affect your court case.

 These two sentencing enhancements are mandatory, but a judge may choose to add additional penalties to the sentence as well, such as an ignition interlock device.
 In fact, drivers who have a BAC above .15 or .20 could be sentenced to residential treatment, longer jail sentences, mandatory AA meetings, increased fines and be required to wear an alcohol monitoring bracelet.
 With the right Solana Beach drunk driving attorney though, you can fight these enhancements as well as the DUI itself.

-Even with a high BAC, while enhancements carry mandatory penalties, the enhancements themselves are not mandatory.
-It’s important to recognize that even if you cannot beat the charges entirely, the right La Jolla DUI attorney can at least help you avoid a sentencing enhancement and may even be able to have the charges plead down to a wet reckless.
+While enhancements carry mandatory penalties, the enhancements themselves are not mandatory even if you had a very high BAC.
+It’s important to recognize that even if you cannot beat the charges entirely, the right Solana Beach drunk driving attorney can at least help you avoid a sentencing enhancement and may even be able to have the charges plead down to a wet reckless.